glegoux/jekyll-tech-blog/src/_posts/2019-03-01-access-to-a-computer-from-usb-key.md

 ---
 pinned: true
 title: "Access to a computer from USB key"
-description: "Somebody with USB key can take control of your computer"
+description: "Somebody with a USB key can take control of your computer"
 authors: ["glegoux"]
 time_reading_minutes: 5
 category: "Security"